United States Army Combat Readiness Center: Scope

 Most Army accidental deaths occur while Soldiers are off duty, and statistics from fiscal 2011 reveal there were 136 off-duty accidental fatalities compared to only 40 on-duty.
 For soldiers who are at home or play, privately owned vehicle accidents are the most prevalent cause of death.
 Sedans and motorcycles were involved in most of these incidents.

-Risk management is the Army’s primary decision-making process to identify hazards, reduce risk and prevent accidents and can be used by Soldiers at any time even if they aren’t at work.
+Risk management is the Army's primary decision-making process to identify hazards, reduce risk and prevent accidents and can be used by Soldiers at any time even if they aren't at work.
 Besides urging Soldiers to use risk management both on and off duty, Leaders, battle buddies and Family members can help reduce off-duty deaths by getting involved in their Soldiers’ lives and helping them make better decisions.

 The U.S. Army Combat Readiness Center has many tools and programs to help leaders, battle buddies and Family members identify risky behaviors, provide solutions and help prevent needless accidents both on and off duty.

-The U.S. Army Combat Readiness Center has developed a myriad of tools that reinforce the sound principles of Risk Management, which assist leaders in successfully and safely completing their mission, while mitigating the harmful effects of risk.
-These tools were developed to keep the Army Family safe and strong, reflecting the organizational catchphrase, "Army Safe is Army Strong."
-Some tools can only be accessed by those with Army Knowledge Online accounts.